PITCHes for spring, 2019 issue: wonder

 If your article idea is chosen for print, we will pair you with one of our staff editors who will assist in fine-tuning your piece for publication.
 In addition, you'll receive a copy of our Writer's Kit, which outlines basic editorial guidelines/FAQs/helpful tips; and a copy of our digital Mini Issue to give you a feel for the content DOP publishes.

-Paid compensation for articles is not available at this time.
-However, if your piece is selected for publication, you will receive a credit line in the magazine as well as a copy of the print magazine once it is published.
+If your piece is selected for publication, you will receive a credit line in the magazine as well as a copy of the print magazine once it is published.

 If you are interested in submitting an article for consideration, please review our general submissions policy and writing guidelines.